mcgrrgrr/odin-recipes/README.md

 I should probably add some sort of picture to round out this bad larry.
-I would post a picture of a site that I am going to try and mimic but I don't think I would get too far it this point.
+I would post a picture of a site that I am going to try and mimic but I don't think I would get that far at his point.

 ![Crocodile Dundee](./images/CrocodileDundee.png)